Soldier Pass Trail: How to Find The Hidden Cave & More

 Subway Cave Hike

-So, lace up those hiking boots and let the discoveries along the Soldiers Pass Trail captivate you with their natural beauty.
+So, lace up those hiking boots and head out to hike the Soldiers Pass Trail to find the cave!

 Want more adventures?
 Follow me on Instagram and Facebook for the latest updates and travel tales!
 I’ll Love Ya Forever!!